Montgomery County votes in its first Black woman as superintendent

-McKnight is expected to become the second African American leader, following former Superintendent Paul Vance, at the helm from 1991 to 1999.
+McKnight is expected to become the district’s second African American leader, following Superintendent Paul L. Vance, at the helm from 1991 to 1999.
 Her appointment is contingent on successful negotiations on a four-year contract and support from the state superintendent.

+Brenda Wolff, president of the school board, called the appointment historic and pointed out that it comes during Black History Month, in a building that once served as the school system’s only high school for Black students.

+She said that McKnight, who has worked in Montgomery County for two decades, has the experience and vision to meet challenges ahead and help all students reach their potential.
+Still, she acknowledged that the system of 160,000 students has struggled amid the intense strain of the pandemic.

 As interim superintendent, McKnight presided over the district as it was engulfed in turmoil when winter break ended and the omicron variant was surging.
 Worried parents and teachers wanted testing to precede a return to school, which did not happen.
 Others asked for the option of temporary remote learning, which was eventually allowed.